coopev017/coopev017.github.io/README.md

 # Portfolio
 ## About Me

 I am a recent graduate from Western Washington University where I completed a Bachelor's of Science in mathematics, accompanied by minors in phyics and astronomy.
-In order to gain some experience, I have also completed the Google Data Analytics Certificate which provided me with a solid foundation of the data analysis process and skill set.
-My education has allowed me to realize my love and interest for science and deep curiousity for the unknown and mysteries of the universe.
-I enjoy the process and outcomes of problem solving and reaching conclusions due to critical thinking and diligence, especially when the outcomes and conclusions are a surprise or unexpected.
-I have learned it takes a lot of mental endurance and grit to accomplish ones goals and push through what seems like the impossible.
-I am determined to pave my way, through math, science, data, where ever I may go.
+In order to gain experience, I have completed the Google Data Analytics Certificate which provided me with a solid foundation for a variety of technical skills and tools as well as a deep dive into the data analysis process.
+I have a growing passion and interest for science and deep curiousity for the unknown and mysteries of the universe.
+I enjoy the process of creative problem solving and reaching conclusions due to analysis, critical thinking and diligence.
+I have learned it takes a lot of mental endurance and grit to accomplish goals and push through what seems like the impossible.
+I am determined to pave my way, through math, science, data or where ever I may go.
 I am determined to make a difference.

-I am passionate about my own learning and only wish to continue to learn in all that I do.
-I do believe that learning never stops and growth never stops.
-I seek for an environment where change is a driving element and where courage, diverse ideas and passion are encouraged.
+I am passionate about and dedicated to learning and only wish to continue to learn in all that I do.
+I believe that learning and growth are continous as long as the mind is curious.
+I seek for an environment where change is a driving element and where courage, diverse ideas and creativity are encouraged.
 ### Goal

-At this time, I aim to grow and improve these skills mentioned by working through case studies of various topics in order to become a well-rounded analyst.
+At this time, I aim to grow, improve and continously develop my technical skills by working through case studies of various topics in order to become a well-rounded analyst.
 I will be experimenting and dabbling in different skills in each case study to, all while working with topics I love and have interest in.
 My goal is not perfection, it is improvement.
 I aim to become a well-rounded data analyst and a data interpreter.
 I hope to be given an opportunity that allows me to further my knowledge and continously grow and change for the better.